KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 The decentralized nature of the dICO enables the entrepreneur to release a blockchain product beyond the reach of a malicious third-party influencer.

-Furthermore, through our decentralized exchange, AtomicDEX, the dICO allows an entrepreneur to release their product in a manner that mitigates and even eliminates many of the issues regarding whales, hackers, and human error.
+Furthermore, through our decentralized exchange, AtomicDEX, the dICO allows an entrepreneur to release their product in a manner that mitigates and even eliminates many of the issues regarding hackers and human error.

-Our decentralized exchange, AtomicDEX, is explained in detail in [Part III](./chapter6.md).
-An in-depth discussion of our privacy technology, Jumblr, is provided in [Part IV](./chapter7.md).

-With the advantage of Komodo’s privacy technology, Jumblr, the participants in a dICO are empowered with their right to barter in private.
+With the advantage of Komodo’s privacy technology, the participants in a dICO are empowered with their right to barter in private.

 ## The Process of Creating a New Blockchain in the Komodo Ecosystem